-In addition to application information outlined in the next section, the business emergency application contains an affidavit acknowledging that the voter was not aware of the out-of-county business trip prior to the normal absentee ballot deadline.
+In addition to application information outlined on pages 11-12, the business emergency application contains an affidavit acknowledging that the voter was not aware of the out-of-county business trip prior to the normal absentee ballot deadline.
 The medical emergency application requires that the attending physician describe and certify the circumstances as constituting an emergency.